-Gliders provided information on the oceanic stratification and the spatial distribution of water masses during IOP16 (see their position on Fig. 4).
+Gliders provided information on the oceanic stratification and the spatial distribution of water masses during IOP16 (see their position in Fig. 4).
 Two gliders were present near the Lion buoy on 25 October 2012, in the frontal zone (Fig. 5).
-During the IOP, the first glider, named Eudoxus, moved to the west (section A-B in Fig. 5).
+During the IOP, the first glider, named Eudoxus, moved to the west (Section A-B in Fig. 5).
 The second glider, named Campe, moved to the south (section C-D in Fig. 5).
-Before the strong wind, according to the two gliders, the Mixed Layer Depth (MLD) near the Lion buoy was about 40 m, the potential temperature was higher than 19.5°C in the mixed layer (Fig. 5 d and f) and the salinity was lower than 38.2 (not shown).
-This temperature corresponds to the surface temperature of the cold side of the NBF (Fig. 4 a and d).
-According to the Eudoxus glider (Fig. 5.d), between the two ends of the section, the difference in the MLD was about 60 m and the temperature drop about 3.5°C. These differences resulted from both the crossing of the NBF and the onset of the strong wind.
-According to the Campe glider (Fig. 5.f), which remained on the southern side of the front, the difference in the MLD was 40 m and the temperature increased by 0.5°C. However, along this glider track, the 2°C temperature drop measured between October 27 and 29 was probably due to the strong wind event whereas the temperature increase observed after 29 October resulted from the southward displacement of the glider (see Fig. 4.e).
+Before the strong wind, according to the two gliders, the mixed layer depth (MLD) near the Lion buoy was about 40 m, the potential temperature was higher than 19.5 °C in the mixed layer (Fig. 5d and f) and the salinity was lower than 38.2 (not shown).
+This temperature corresponds to the surface temperature of the cold side of the NBF (Fig. 4a and d).
+According to the Eudoxus glider (Fig. 5d), between the two ends of the section, the difference in the MLD was about 60 m and the temperature drop about 3.5 °C. These differences resulted from both the crossing of the NBF and the onset of the strong wind.
+According to the Campe glider (Fig. 5f), which remained on the southern side of the front, the difference in the MLD was 40 m and the temperature increased by 0.5 °C. However, along this glider track, the 2 °C temperature drop measured between 27 and 29 October was probably due to the strong-wind event whereas the temperature increase observed after 29 October resulted from the southward displacement of the glider (see Fig. 4e).

-Furthermore, two Argo profiles (see their position on Fig. 4) were available during IOP16 in the frontal zone (Fig. 6).
-The first profile was obtained on 26 October, 40 km east of the Lion buoy (41.8°N-5.05°E) and the second one on 31 October, 30 km east of the Lion buoy (41.8°N-4.86°E).
-In the mixed layer, the potential temperature drop between the two profiles was large (about 5°C) while the salinity decrease was about 0.05.
-Finally, the potential density increase (about 1.32 kg m-3 at the surface) was driven directly by the potential temperature decrease and the MLD deepened by only a few metres.
+Furthermore, two Argo profiles (see their position in Fig. 4) were available during IOP16 in the frontal zone (Fig. 6).
+The first profile was obtained on 26 October, 40 km east of the Lion buoy (41.8° N- 5.05° E), and the second one on 31 October, 30 km east of the Lion buoy (41.8° N- 4.86° E).
+In the mixed layer, the potential temperature drop between the two profiles was large (about 5° C) while the salinity decrease was about 0.05.
+Finally, the potential density increase (about 1.32 kg m-3 at the surface) was driven directly by the potential temperature decrease and the MLD deepened from 25 to 40 m.

-In summary, the observations showed a rapid decrease of the SST (greater than 4°C) in the frontal zone.
-This rapid decrease was associated with the southward displacement of the NBF and a slight deepening of the MLD in the frontal zone.
-As satellite and in situ data give only a partial view of the NBF dynamics, and in order to better describe and understand this process, a high resolution air-sea coupled simulation was performed.
+In summary, the observations showed a rapid decrease in the SST (greater than 4 °C) in the frontal zone.
+This rapid decrease was associated with the southward displacement of the NBF and a deepening of 20 m of the MLD in the frontal zone.
+As satellite and in situ data only give a partial view of the NBF dynamics, and in order to better describe and understand this process, a high-resolution air-sea coupled simulation was performed.